Methodological requirements

 Defence of written assigments

-Defence of essays and term papers- normally is not required.
-However, if the professor has certain doubts or questions he may organize a public defence of the paper during the examination session.
+Defense of essays and term papers is normally is not required.
+However, if the professor has certain doubts or questions he may organize a public defense of a specific paper during the examination session.

 Defence of the Master’s thesis